Legal Issues

 This course, presented by the Legal Department, is designed to highlight the key and core building blocks of a risk-based regulation and supervision framework of off- and on-site activities for supervisory authorities.
 It discusses the risk-based approach to AML/CFT regulation and supervision, as applied to financial institutions subject to the Core Principles and takes into account the importance of developing robust and effective risk-based supervisory frameworks in line with the international standards for the banking, securities, and insurance sectors.

 This course, presented by the Legal Department, covers institutional and legal issues related to sound and effective public financial management.
-Among the topics covered are: the legal foundations and governance-related aspects of budget formulation, preparation, and execution; fiscal rules and institutions; public debt management and transparency; and fiscal governance of state-owned enterprises, public investment management, and sovereign wealth funds.
+Selected topics covered by the course: the legal foundations and governance-related aspects of budget formulation, preparation, and execution; fiscal rules and institutions; public debt management and transparency; and fiscal governance of state-owned enterprises, public investment management, public-private partnerships, and sovereign wealth funds.
+The course also takes into account emerging legal developments relevant to public financial management, such as gender and climate change.

 This course, presented by the Legal Department, focuses on legal design aspects of current issues related to fiscal and tax laws.
 It covers a wide range of topics currently on fiscal policy agendas around the world in this era of fiscal tightening.
 Examples of issues covered are: